 The commencement of GLAS payments in November when added to the advance BPS payment and the ANC payments brought the total issued to Irish farmers since September to some €1.1 billion.
 This represented a significant boost to on-farm cash flows and once again sees Ireland at the forefront of EU member states in making advance payments on this scale.

-My Department has issued regular reminders to both shareholders and advisors emphasising the need to have this work completed so that GLAS payments can be made for the outstanding cases.
+My Department has issued regular reminders to both shareholders and advisers emphasising the need to have this work completed so that GLAS payments can be made for the outstanding cases.

 GLAS payments can only issue once all validations have been passed - even where a Commonage Management Plan has been submitted, all other scheme requirements must also be met in order for payment to be processed.